-It links the Council's strategic priorities and objectives directly to the activities of each service area through annual service plans that are subject to ongoing monitoring in line with the Council's performance management framework.
+The Corporate Plan links the Council's strategic priorities and objectives directly to the activities of each service area through annual service plans that are subject to ongoing monitoring in line with our performance management framework.

-The Council is divided into three directorates: Chief Executive's, Corporate Resources and Service Delivery and each produces its own annual service plan.
+The Council is divided into three directorates: Chief Executive's, Corporate Resources and Service Delivery and each produces an annual service plan.

-This plan, covers the financial year 2021/22 and demonstrates how services will be delivered, making the most effective use of available and future resources.
+This plan, covers the financial year 2022/23 and demonstrates how services will be delivered, making the most effective use of available and future resources.